 (167 + 93 + 5) / (529 + 93 + 5 + 5) = .419 OBP

-To determine a hitter’s Slugging Percentage (SLG), you simply take the Total Bases a player has accummulated on all of his hits and divide it by his number of At Bats.
+To determine a hitter’s Slugging Percentage (SLG), you simply take the Total Bases a player has accumulated on all of his hits and divide it by his number of At Bats.

 Total Bases/At Bats

 Generally a good OPS is over .900.
-The great players are over 1.000.
+The great players, like Judge, are over 1.000.
 Babe Ruth holds the career record with a 1.164 OPS.